Roads Top Banner.

 -----------------------------

-In March 2005 it was announced that to reduce the number of incorrect parking tickets its privatised traffic wardens are issuing Westminster City Council in central London would be giving all its traffic wardens new computerised parking ticket issuing equipment which will be programmed with the restrictions in force on the roads being patrolled.
+In March 2005 it was announced that to reduce the number of incorrect parking tickets its privatised parking attendants are issuing the Central London local government Westminster City Council would be giving all its parking attendants new computerised PCN issuing equipment which will be programmed with the restrictions in force on the roads being patrolled.
 So, if a roads's parking restrictions begin at 8.30am then it will not be possible to issue a ticket at 8.29am.
 The machine will not allow it.

 Furthermore, every parking offence will be photographed so that if a motorist complains that the ticket was incorrect, or their vehicle was not there at the time, (etc) the photograph can be used to clarify the situation - and help prove guilt / innocence.